nextgis/docs_ngweb/source/feature_table.rst

 You can also create more complicated filters.
 Click on the funnel icon |button_filter| next to the search bar and add filter conditions.
 You can use logical operators AND (select "ALL") and OR (select "ANY").

 For example, there are several roads named "Adams Street" in the Boston area, and we need to filter out the bigger ones (OSM tag "highway=tertiary" and "highway=tertiary_link") and only inspect the smaller ones.
-Add two conditions: 1) NAME is Equal to "Adams Street"; 2) HIGHWAY is Not In The List "tertiary", "tertiary_link".
+Add two conditions: 1) NAME is Equal to "Adams Street"; 2) HIGHWAY is Not In List "tertiary", "tertiary_link".
 Select "ALL" in the top left corner, that means that both conditions should be satisfied.

 You can select a value from the dropdown list or start typing to find the one you need.